Home Element Metal Molybdenum

 The lower oxide MoO2 was obtained by the reduction of trioxide with hydrogen.
 The acidic nature of the oxide decreases with the decreasing oxidation state.

-Molybdenum halides
+Molybdenum Halides

 With the high oxidation number, molybdenum halides are expectedly covalent in nature.
 Therefore, MoF6 is a low boiling, nonelectrolyte, diamagnetic, and extremely dissolved to hydrolysis.
-MoCl5 is monomeric in vapor state but a bridged dimer in the crystalline state.
+MoCl5 is monomeric in the vapor state but a bridged dimer in the crystalline state.
 The lower halides are very complicated structures.

 The higher halides are obtained by the direct halogenation of the metal.
 The lower halides are obtained by the reduction of higher halides with metal or hydrogen under optimized temperature and pressure.

-Molybdenum complexes
+Molybdenum Complexes

 It forms monomeric MO4−2 anions in an alkaline medium.
 On acidification, the anions polymerize to give polyacids.
 These give rise to a complex like dioxomolybdenum(VI).